planetscale/docs/content/blog/team-profile-adrianna.md

 ### Interviewer: Abhi Vaidyanatha, PlanetScale Software Engineer
 ### Interviewee: Adrianna Tan, PlanetScale Senior Product Manager

+*Here at PlanetScale, we have an extremely diverse group of individuals that make up our team.
+Over lunch one day, I heard about Adrianna's travels and wanted to learn more about her background and what shaped her perspective on the world today.
+During this interview, I was able to learn a lot about her past experiences, cool projects outside of work, and unique facts about her life.*

 **Abhi: Hi Adrianna, thanks for the time!
-We're gonna tell the internet a little about you!**
+We're gonna tell the Internet some cool things about you!**

 Adrianna: Sounds good!